sherpa/sherpa/docs/mcmc/index.rst

 It returns an array of statistic values, an array of acceptance Booleans, and an array of sampled parameter values (i.e. draws) from the posterior distribution.

-The multivariate t-distribution is the default sampling distribution in get_draws().
+The multivariate t-distribution is the default proposal distribution in get_draws().
 This distribution is defined by the multivariate normal (for the model parameter values and the covariance matrix), and chi2 distribution for a given degrees of freedom.
-The algorithm provides a choice of MCMC samplers with different jumping rules for a selection of the proposed parameters: Metropolis (symmetric) and Metropolis-Hastings (asymmetric).
+The algorithm provides a choice of MCMC samplers with different jumping rules for acceptance of the proposed parameters: Metropolis (symmetric) and Metropolis-Hastings (asymmetric).

 Note that the multivariate normal distribution which requires the parameter values and the corresponding covariance matrix. covar() should be run beforehand.